Websites Responsive Website Design

 - Images are not optimised for each view.
 Why should someone viewing a site on their Smart phone with a poor WiFi connection have to load the same size images as someone using a pc monitor?

 - Most frameworks ignore the users on the opposite end of the scale that use widescreen monitors and want to make the most of their screen real estate

 Our responsive websites use an adaptive static layout which means that we design the website in 5 different views (widescreen, normal screen, tablet in landscape mode, tablet in portrait mode, smart phone in landscape mode, and smart phone in portrait mode) to ensure that spacing is pixel-perfect in every view; layouts are optimised to suit each view (instead of leaving it up to chance), and images are optimised for the screen size it appears on.
-Additionally we take into account that touch screen devices require the user to use their finger (which isn't necessarily skinny) to hit areas need to be around 40 pixels², and we don't rely on mouseover only technology for dropdowns because that doesn't work on touch screen.
+Additionally we take into account that touch screen devices require the user to use their finger (which isn't necessarily skinny), so hit areas need to be around 40 pixels², and we don't rely on mouseover only technology for dropdowns because that doesn't work on touch screen.

 Responsive Website Cost

 Responsive websites entail approximately 5 times more work than ordinary websites, and are therefore more expensive though thankfully not 5 times more expensive.
-You can get a rough idea for budgting purposes from our latetst pricelist (see link towards the top left corner of this page), but feel free to contact us for an accurate quote.
+You can get a rough idea for budgeting purposes from our latetst pricelist (see link towards the top left corner of this page), but feel free to contact us for an accurate quote.

 Responsive Web Design for all Devices.